kulkarni123/Insurance--Neural-Networks/README.md

 # Medical Cost Prediction
-Construction of a neural network to predict medical cost
+Building a neural network to predict medical costs and analyze the factors that influence them.